Tia-Vu/Tia-Vu.github.io/_pages/cv.md

 ## Machine Learning with Humans in the Loop
 _PI: Chien-Ju Ho_\
-Analyzing human behavior to develop artificial intelligence agents designed to cooperate with humans using reinforcement learning.
+Analyzed human behavior to develop artificial intelligence agents designed to cooperate with humans using reinforcement learning.

 * Created human models incorporating human cognitive bias and level-k game theoretic frameworks
 * Implemented a markov decision process environment and value iteration for evaluation of AI agents